Updated: February 6th, 2022

 Even though the lift lines on the mountain itself are small, compared to what most people have just been through to get there, the slopes can be crowded at times.
 This is due to the big amount of beginners that visit Bansko this time of year.
 The easier the slope, the more people there will be on it.
 The most crowded are the ski road, the N.10, and N.1 ski slopes.

-We highly suggest being careful on the slopes and mindful of those around you.
+We highly recommend you being careful on the slopes and watch out forthose around you.
 Always wear a helmet, you never know when some other skier is going to crash into you.
 If you don’t have a helmet, you can rent one from our shop.
 If you see small children on the slope, slow down and go around them.
 Overtaking kids at speed is dangerous and stresses them out much faster.

-If you’re planning on taking a lunch break on the slopes, keep in mind that you’re probably not the only one who has thought of it.
+If you’re planning to take a lunch break on the slopes, keep in mind that you’re probably not the only one who has thought of it.
 The restaurants can be very full at times and the service slow.
 We suggest a bigger breakfast and some small snack for the pistes.
 This way you won’t lose an hour of skiing just to eat.

-But don’t despair if you have to wait in line, the reward for you patience is well worth it.
+Still, things are not as bad as they look after all.
+If you have to wait in a line, the reward for you patience is well worth it.

 And like we said, it’s like this in many places during February.
 Here are some images from the 5th and 6th of February in Whistler and Revelstoke.
 Not even some of the biggest resorts in the world can cope with the amount of people who wish to ski there.
 Thankfully the lines are only at the bottom.